chuwy/dnevnichok/README.rst

 + Navigating through directories with notes
 + Tagging: add ``:tags:`` field list with tags separated with commas and they'll appear in DB in the next repopulation
++ Favorites: add empty ``:favorite:`` field list.
 + Notes saved with date of add to repo (``git log -1 --format="%ad" --date=iso --diff-filter=A -- mynote.rst``) and last modification (``git log -1 --format="%ad" --date=iso  -- mynote.rst``)
 + Search by file name with ``/``

 Usage
 ~~~~~

+On first launch it will ask you about path to your notes.
+It must be a git repository with your reStructuredText notes.

 Keybindings
 ------------